 Considering the lack of a complete categorical exclusion for various gas end uses (see Section 5.2, 5.3), sector-specific criteria on LNG import infrastructure is not entirely clear.
 For example, the IEA Net Zero Scenario expects any additional LNG export capacity to be at high risk of becoming stranded, but not necessarily LNG import terminals.
-The climate impact of additional LNG infrastructure in general, as well as the specific impact of LNG infrastructure is especially harmful to the climate; because of the associated fugitive emissions and high energy requirements for liquefaction, marine transport, and regasification, LNG lifecycle emissions can be twice as high as those of domestic gas (Muttitt et al., 2021).
+The climate impact of additional LNG infrastructure in general, as well as the specific impact of LNG import infrastructure, should not be underestimated.
+LNG infrastructure is especially harmful to the climate; because of the associated fugitive emissions and high energy requirements for liquefaction, marine transport, and regasification, LNG lifecycle emissions can be twice as high as those of domestic gas (Muttitt et al., 2021).